ArtemChebotko/cassandra4-audit-logging/step2.md

 <div class="step-title">Enable audit logging via nodetool</div>

-In this step, you will use `nodetool` to dynamically enable audit logging.
+In this step, you will use `nodetool` to dynamically enable and disable audit logging.
 Next, you will insert and update some data.
 Finally, you will view the audit log.

 ✅ Use `nodetool` to enable audit logging:
 ```